-Business combinations - When the REIT acquires new properties, the REIT reviews each acquisition in accordance with IFRS to determine if it qualifies as an asset acquisition or business combination.
+Investment property acquisitions - When the REIT acquires new properties, the REIT reviews each acquisition in accordance with IFRS to determine if it qualifies as an asset acquisition or business combination.
 It reviews each acquisition to determine if an integrated set of activities is acquired in addition to the property to ensure each such acquisition is accounted for appropriately.